-Nutritional supplementation with mineral salts rich in calcium phosphate and carbonate reduces the bioavailability of lead (Pb) in livestock exposed to Pb pollution in former abandoned mining districts
+Mineral supplementation with phosphate-rich salts and calcium carbonate reduces the bioavailability of lead (Pb) in cattle exposed to Pb contamination in former abandoned mining districts

-Extraction activities for toxic and persistent metals such as lead (Pb) have left a legacy of contamination in the form of hundreds of abandoned dumps in former areas dedicated to metalliferous mining.
-This pollution affects the waters, soils and pastures of what today are, in many cases, natural areas dedicated to other uses.
+Activities extraction of toxic and persistent metals such as lead (Pb) have left us a legacy of pollution in the form of hundreds of abandoned dumps in former areas dedicated to metal mining.
+This contamination affects the waters, soils and pastures of what today are, in many cases, natural spaces dedicated to other uses.

-The repercussions of this inherited environmental problem, which has its origin in the lack of land restoration or rehabilitation laws and plans after mine closures in the past, are especially worrying in former mining districts whose territory is currently dedicated to extensive livestock farming.
+The repercussions of this inherited environmental problem, which has its origin in the absence of laws and restoration or rehabilitation plans in the field of mining in the past, are especially worrying in former mining districts whose territory is currently devoted to extensive cattle breeding and production.

-Animals that graze in these contaminated lands incorporate the toxic metal into its metabolism through diet.
-When Pb reaches the gastrointestinal tract, a part – the bioavailable fraction – passes into the bloodstream and accumulates in internal organs and tissues.
-This not only implies that they can suffer from the toxic effects of Pb, but they can also accumulate it in their meat and milk, with the health risks for livestock and food safety that this entails.
+Animals that graze in contaminated areas incorporate the toxic metal into their metabolism through their diet.
+When Pb reaches the gastrointestinal tract, a part – the bioavailable fraction – passes into the bloodstream and accumulates in organs and tissues.
+Esto It not only implies that exposed animals can suffer the toxic effects of Pb, but also that they can accumulate it in meat and milk., with the health risks for livestock and food safety that this entails.

-Livestock exposure to mining pollution is a more common situation than we would like, both in Spain and other countries worldwide.
-In fact, in our country we have several areas in which former metalliferous mining have left a legacy of contamination by potentially toxic metals in water, soils and pastures.
+The exposure of cattle to mining contamination is a more common situation than we would like, both in Spain and in other countries around the world.
+In fact, in our country we have several areas where the old metal mining has left us a legacy of contamination by potentially toxic metals in water, soil and pastures.

-The solution to this invisible environmental threat could be the removal of contaminating wastes or preventing livestock from accessing them.
-However, in many former mining districts, the land surface affected by pollution after so much time of abandonment is so large that the adoption of these measures would be practically unfeasible, especially owing to the extremely high costs that they would entail.
+The solution to this invisible environmental threat It could consist of removing contaminating residues or preventing livestock from accessing them.
+However, in many former mining districts, the area of land affected by contamination after such a long period of neglect is so extensive that the adoption of any of these measures would be practically unfeasible, especially due to the very high costs that they would entail.

-In view of this situation, the Research Group in Wildlife Toxicology of the Instituto de Investigación en Recursos Cinegéticos (IREC – CSIC, UCLM, JCCM), which has been studying the problems associated with metal pollution in former mining districts for 15 years, has begun to investigate an alternative to minimize the exposure of livestock to Pb pollution: the use of nutritional supplements.
+Faced with this situation, the Wildlife Toxicology Group of the Instituto de Investigación en Recursos Cinegéticos (IREC – CSIC, UCLM, JCCM), that carries more than 15 years studying the problems associated with metal contamination in old mining districts, is investigating an easy-to-use and low-cost alternative to minimize the exposure of livestock to Pb contamination: the use of nutritional supplements.

-In an in vitro study previously developed by this team of ecotoxicologists, 12 mineral blocks selected from those available on the market were tested, and it was found that one of them, which was specially rich in calcium phosphate and carbonate, reduced significantly the solubility of Pb in both the gastric and the intestinal phase of a gastrointestinal simulation.
+With a study vitro previously developed by this team of ecotoxicologists, 12 different types of commercial mineral blocks were tested, finding that one of them, particularly rich in phosphate and calcium carbonate, considerably reduced the solubility of Pb in the gastric and intestinal phases of a digestive simulation.

-The road to an effective and low cost nutritional strategy to minimize livestock exposure to Pb pollution from mining had started, and the next step was to check, through a field experiment with sheep from polluted areas, if the effect observed in vitro on Pb solubility was also produced in vivo on Pb bioavailability.
+The road to an effective and low-cost nutritional strategy to minimize the exposure of cattle to mining contamination had begun, and his next step was to check, through a field experiment with sheep living in contaminated areas, if the observed effect vitro on the solubility of Pb was produced in vivo about its bioavailability.

-To do this, the scientists carried out three sequential, complementary experiments, with groups of sheep of different gender and age exposed to different degrees of Pb pollution in soils of a farm in a former mining area, without changing the common livestock operation practices in the farm.
+To do this, the scientists carried out three complementary experiments, developed sequentially, with groups of sheep of different sex and age exposed to different degrees of Pb contamination in the soils of a cattle farm in a mining area, without altering the usual management carried out by the farmers of the farm.

-Throughout the experiments, in which various combinations of absence and presence of the mineral block were assayed, the scientists collected samples of blood and feces to evaluate the effect of mineral supplementation on Pb exposure in each scenario, as well as its impact on various biomarkers of effect at blood level.
+Throughout the experiments, in which they played with various combinations of absence and presence of the mineral block, the scientists took blood and stool samples to to evaluate the effect of mineral supplementation on exposure to Pb in each scenario, as well as its impact on various biomarkers of effect at the blood level.

-Results showed that supplementation with a mineral block rich in calcium phosphate and carbonate is capable of significantly reducing oral Pb exposure under real field conditions, especially in young sheep exposed to relatively high levels of contamination in soils.
-Furthermore, mineral supplementation improved the antioxidant status of these sheep, increasing their physiological capacity to counteract Pb toxicity.
+The results showed that the supplementation with a mineral block rich in phosphate and calcium carbonate is capable of significantly reducing oral exposure to Pb under real field conditions, especially in young sheep exposed to relatively high levels of soil contamination.
+In addition, mineral supplementation improved the antioxidant status of these sheep, increased its physiological capacity to counteract Pb toxicity.

-Calcium phosphate and carbonate have the ability to react with Pb at gastrointestinal level and form insoluble chemical complexes, so that they "sequester" it, reducing its absorption at the gastrointestinal level –its bioavailability– and increasing its excretion mostly through feces.
+Phosphate and calcium carbonate can react with Pb at the gastrointestinal level and form insoluble chemical complexes, so that “they kidnap it”, reducing its absorption at the gastrointestinal level –its bioavailability– and increasing its excretion through, mainly, feces.

-However, the relationship between blood Pb levels and the rate of excretion through feces in response to the nutritional supplementation did not follow a similar pattern in all the scenarios, suggesting that several factors –such as age, gender, the degree of exposure to contamination or the mineral supplementation itself– can condition the metabolism of Pb, affecting its toxicokinetics and favouring (for example) its accumulation in bones or its elimination from the body through other routes of excretion, such as urine.
+However, the relationship between blood Pb levels and the rate of excretion through feces in response to nutritional supplementation did not follow a similar pattern in all scenarios, suggesting that Various factors –such as age, sex, degree of exposure to pollution or mineral supplementation itself– can condition Pb metabolism, affecting its toxicokinetics and favoring (for example) its accumulation in the bones or its elimination from the body through other routes of excretion, such as urine.

-Although more research is required, knowing the effect that mineral blocks can have on Pb bioavailability under real field conditions provides fundamental clues to formulate mineral supplement compositions adapted to the needs of each herd of livestock.
-Because mineral supplements are commonly used to improve animal production and health, their use appears, therefore, an easy-to-apply and profitable tool to also combat exposure to toxic metals such as Pb in livestock from areas impacted by mining pollution.
+Although more research is required, knowing the effect that mineral blocks can have on the bioavailability of Pb in real field conditions provides fundamental clues that can be aimed at formulating compositions of mineral supplements adapted to the needs of each farm.
+Since mineral supplements are commonly used to improve animal production and health, their use appears, therefore, as an easy and cost-effective tool for also combat exposure to toxic metals such as Pb in livestock in areas affected by mining contamination.

 The scientific publication of this research is available at: